 - Visible metal bar over the teeth

 Even though the spring aligner can be uncomfortable, or cause excess salivation initially, it is important to continue to wear it for the recommended amount of hours per day.
 If you don’t wear your Inman braces for the recommended hours, it can greatly increase the time needed to complete the full treatment.

-If the pain or discomfort does not go away after the first two weeks, you should speak to your dentist to discuss your continued treatment.
+If the pain or discomfort does not go away after the first two weeks, speak to your dentist to discuss your continued treatment.

 What do Inman Aligners cost in the UK?

 What do Inman Aligners cost with the NHS?

 Clear aligners are not a treatment option with the NHS; if you would like to get Inman aligners or another type of clear aligner you will have to pay for private treatment.
-Traditional, fixed metal braces are commonly used as a treatment by the NHS, but only for patients who have a clear medical need for orthodontic work.
+The NHS commonly use traditional, fixed metal braces as a treatment, but only for patients who have a clear medical need for orthodontic work.

 The most well known clear aligner on the market is Invisalign; however, there are a few Invisalign alternatives to check out as well.
 The Inman Aligner is one of the lesser-known alternatives, and even though the treatment time might not be as long, it doesn't offer the same comprehensive treatment.